mariamcpherson/activedirectory/README.md

 </p>

 <p>
-In order to connect our Client to our Domain Controller, we need to change our inbound rules for the Domain Controller's Firewall, to allow icmp traffic from the Client.
+In order to ensure connectivity between both virtual machines, we need to change our inbound rules for the Server VM to allow inbound icmp.
 </p>

 <p>